tkenning/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 ## Test Cards

-You can add the sample credit cards below to your Apple Wallet and use them to trigger approved responses from our gateway.
-You can use them on you Bambora test accounts, but not on your live account.
-You can use them on supported devices to test within the [Apple Pay sandbox environment](https://developer.apple.com/support/apple-pay-sandbox/).
+You can add the test cards listed below to your Apple Wallet and use them to trigger approved responses from our gateway.
+You can use test cards on your Bambora test accounts, but not on your live account.
+More info on using test cards within the Apple Pay sandbox environment is listed [here](https://developer.apple.com/support/apple-pay-sandbox/).

 | Brand                     | Card number         | CVV   | Expiry  |